Free Text Remover

 What image formats are supported?

-You can upload images in JPG, PNG, or WebP format, up to 10MB in size.
-The processed output is delivered as a high-quality PNG file.
-For best results, upload the highest quality version of your image available — higher resolution images produce better text detection accuracy and cleaner inpainting results.
+JPG, PNG, or WebP, up to 10MB.
+Output comes back as a high-quality PNG.
+For the best results, upload the highest quality version you have -- higher resolution means better text detection and cleaner fills.

 How many images can I process per day?

-Free users can process 3 images per day without an account.
-Creating a free PixelPanda account gives you 100 credits (1 credit per text removal).
-Paid plans range from 500 to 5,000 monthly credits and include additional features like batch processing, image upscaling, background removal, AI product photography, and more.
+3 per day without an account.
+A PixelPanda account gives you 200 credits for $5 -- no subscription required (1 per text removal).
+Paid plans go from 500 to 5,000 monthly credits and include batch processing, upscaling, background removal, and other AI tools.

 Does the AI remove text from all languages?

-Yes, our text detection engine supports over 80 languages and scripts, including English, Spanish, French, German, Chinese (Simplified and Traditional), Japanese, Korean, Arabic, Hindi, Russian, Thai, Vietnamese, and many more.
-The AI detects text based on visual patterns, not just specific character sets, so it works effectively across virtually any writing system.
+It supports 80+ languages and scripts -- English, Spanish, French, German, Chinese, Japanese, Korean, Arabic, Hindi, Russian, Thai, Vietnamese, and a lot more.
+The detection works off visual patterns rather than just character recognition, so it's effective across pretty much any writing system.

 Is my uploaded image stored or shared?

-Your uploaded image is processed in memory and discarded after the text removal is complete.
-We do not store your original uploaded images, train AI models on your photos, or share your data with third parties.
-The only image stored temporarily is the processed result so you can download it.
-Your images and their contents remain private.
+Nope.
+Your image gets processed in memory and discarded once the text removal is done.
+We don't store originals, don't train models on your photos, don't share data with anyone.
+The only thing kept temporarily is the processed result so you can download it.

 Can it remove text from PDF documents?